Meet PayZip, the smart invoicing solution

 “The EA integration has validated our product at-scale, both technologically and also in terms of customer support.
 The extensive testing we carried out has really paid off and we now know that whatever size the club or organising body, PayZip can deliver.”

-The firm has plenty of plans for the future, from helping even more governing bodies and organisations to implementing new and improved features to the product.
+The firm has plenty of plans for the future, from helping more governing bodies and organisations to implementing new and improved features.

 Jaymie added: “We’d love to help more governing bodies and organisations with their cashflow management, and of course help more individual clubs get a grip on their finances.